 Surveys were also conducted in 2006, 2009, and 2010 and used to make program adjustments, with a goal to maximizing program participation and water quality benefits.
 The program also includes having one application for both the traditional cover crop program and commodity cover crop program rather than separate program applications.
 This increases flexibility for enrollment and management at the farm level.
-In SFY 2011 eligibility requirements consistent with findings from a scientific panel under the auspices of BayStat were continued.
+In SFY 2011 and 2012 eligibility requirements consistent with findings from a scientific panel under the auspices of BayStat were continued.
 The incentive structure was adjusted to maximize nutrient reductions.
 In addition to incentives for early planting, farmers could receive increased payments for planting cover crops after corn or vegetables, planting cover crops on fields where manure was used as a nutrient source, planting rye, using certain tillage methods or planting in priority watersheds.
-In FY2011 MDA also extended killdown date for two weeks to gain additional nutrient reduction benefits and increased incentives for use of cover crops after manure.
-With incentives payments ranged from \$25 per acre to \$95 per acre.
+In FY2012 base payment amounts were increased for traditional cover crops to offset increased costs for fuel and seed.
+With incentives payments ranged from \$25 per acre to \$100 per acre.

-Funding available for FY2011 is approximately \$15 million, with \$5.6 million from BRF, and \$9.5 million form Chesapeake Bay 2010 Trust Fund and the balance from small watershed specific grant programs.
-MDA had a record enrollment for FY2011 of over 508,000 acres or 150% of the 2011 Chesapeake Bay Milestone goal for cover crops.
+Funding available for FY2011 is approximately \$17.5 million, with \$5.6 million from BRF, and \$11.9 million form Chesapeake Bay 2010 Trust Fund.
+MDA had a record enrollment for FY2011 of over 570,000 acres or 160% of the 2011 Chesapeake Bay Milestone goal for cover crops.
 MDA enhanced its regular outreach program with news releases, print ads, direct mail, posters, 25' outdoor banners at feed mill and equipment dealer facilities, cover crop field signs, seed testing bags, bumper stickers and educational displays targeted toward farmers.
 Additionally inclement weather impacts to crop productivity influenced farmer decisions to enroll additional acres since projected harvest would be early allowing additional time for cover crop planting.